Welcome to the 2022 August Side Income Report.

 Through my arduous journey, I’ve learned to focus on the future value of money.
 One dollar to you may look like a standard George Washington-faced bill, but to me, I see its potential.
 Accounting for 3% inflation, investing that dollar could return 5 times its original value in 25 years.
 Yes, that’s like putting $1 into an ATM and having it return a $5 bill back to you.
 How amazing is compound interest?!
 Hypothetically, you can increase that principal amount, and you’ve got yourself some unbelievable returns.

 My hope with these income reports is ultimately to present some transparency for you.
 By showing it doesn’t take much effort to earn and save, I may motivate you to chase one of your biggest dreams.
 Dreams may originally sound outlandish, but they all need to start somewhere, right?
-Without further ado, here is FLA’s first ever side income report.
+Without further ado, here is FLA’s August 2022 Side Income Report.

 AUGUST SIDE INCOME REPORT